PaulSchiretz/pgl-backup/README.md

 ## Troubleshooting

+### A Note on Cross-Platform Backups and Case-Sensitivity

+For maximum data integrity when backing up a case-sensitive source (like a Linux server or a WSL environment), it is **strongly recommended to run `pgl-backup` on a case-sensitive operating system** (like Linux, macOS, or from within WSL).

+Running the tool on Windows to back up a case-sensitive source may result in an incomplete backup.
+This is because the Windows operating system itself may not report the existence of files that differ only by case (e.g., it might see `File.txt` but not `file.txt`).
+Since `pgl-backup` can only back up what the host OS tells it exists, this can lead to silent data loss.

 ### Error: `permission denied` when reading source or writing to target

 *   **Cause**: The user running `pgl-backup` does not have the necessary read permissions for the source directory or write permissions for the target directory.